tatschi/baseraids/README_MAY.txt

+# setup branch
+create a new branch with the name of the version that was previously on the main branch change the branch of the cloned repo with the version that was previously on the main branch to the new branch clone the repository once more into a folder with the name of the new version and change the alias accordingly

 # get appropriate forge mdk
-download the forge mdk folder for the wanted version
+download and extract the forge mdk folder for the wanted version

 # install appropriate jdk
-depending on the current forge version, a specific java jdk has to be installed and used change JAVA_HOME in gradlew.bat to the path where the jdk is installed
+open the build.gradle from the new forge mdk folder and check the java version if there is no jdk for the given version: install new jdk change JAVA_HOME in gradlew.bat to the path where the jdk is installed

+# adapt forge gradle files
+compare the old and new build.gradle and see if any changes need to be made copy the "gradle" folder from inside the forge mdk folder to this folder

 # run gradle scripts
 open windows shell in this folder